kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 aws s3 ls
 ```
 ## Create EKS Cluster, IAM Security and ALB Ingress Controller
+You will need to ssh into the AWS EC2 Instance you created above.
+This is a step by step process.

 We will be using eksctl to create the cluster and the iam security provider.
 The cloud-init script
-also installed this project from github and copy installation scripts we need into /home/ec2-user.
+also installed this project from github and copied the installation scripts we need into /home/ec2-user.
+### Create Cluster
+Using eksctl create the cluster
 ```
 eksctl create cluster --name eks-cluster --zones=us-east-1c,us-east-1b,us-east-1a --version 1.14 --fargate eksctl utils associate-iam-oidc-provider --cluster eks-cluster --approve ./configure-alb-ingress-controller
 ```
 ### Test Cluster
 Using kubectl test the cluster status
 ```
 kubectl get svc
 ```
 ### Test Cluster Nodes
-Use kubectl to test status of cluster nodes
+Use kubectl test status of cluster nodes
 ```
 kubectl get nodes
 ```

-## Deploy WebApp to Your Cluster
+## Deploy Simple WebApp to Your Cluster
 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.

 ### Create a AWS EKS Fargate Profile